nikhilnair31/The-Mass/README.md

 ## To-do

-- [ ] Add models for light fixtures in lobby and kitchen
 - [ ] Add more things in closet and bedroom
-- [ ] Add cracked screen image and more for the phone
 - [ ] Create script for drawers
 - [ ] Fix door rotation for various furniture
 - [ ] Add items